 - How to connect with peers

-- How to keep my mind and body health
+- How to keep my mind and body healthy

-During this session, we will share resources designed for parents and caregivers to help support students during the transition to university.
+The program will also include resources designed for parents and caregivers to help support their student during their transition to university.

-- In order to attend the program, students must be registered with AccessAbility Services.
-To register, please complete the Online Intake Form and/or visit our Registration Information page
+- In order to attend this program, students must be registered with AccessAbility Services.
+For more information about how to register with AccessAbility Services, please visit our Registration Information page

 - First Year students who register with AccessAbility Services will be automatically granted access to the program, and will receive email communication about the program prior to the starting date.

 - AccessAbility Services Start-Up Transition Flyer

 - Transition Resource Guide for Students with Disabilities: Transition to Postsecondary Education